 “Of recent I have been troubled by an overwhelming number of publications that are subjective, proposing theory and analysis,” quoted Martin Grams in a recent interview for USA Today.
 “These books, usually published through print-on-demand, masquerade as documentary in nature, only to contain opinion and are short on facts.”

-Martin wrote more than 100 magazine articles for Filmfax, Scarlet Street, Ed Hulse’s Blood ’n’ Thunder and Sperdvac’s Radiogram (to name a few).
-He contributed chapters, essays and appendices for numerous books including Ken Mogg’s The Alfred Hitchcock Story (Titan Books, 1999), Bear Manor Media’s It’s That Time Again (2002 and the two sequels), Arthur Anderson’s Let’s Pretend (2004) and Ben Ohmart’s The Alan Reed Story (2010).
+Dubbed the young “Isaac Asimov” by Ivan Shreve of Thrilling Days of Yesteryear, Martin Grams has authored or co-authored more than 20 books.
+He continues to write magazine articles for Filmfax, Scarlet Street, Ed Hulse’s Blood ’n’ Thunder and Sperdvac’s Radiogram (to name a few).
+He contributed chapters, essays and appendices for numerous books including Ken Mogg’s The Alfred Hitchcock Story (Titan Books, 1999), Bear Manor Media’s It’s That Time Again (2002 and the two sequels), Arthur Anderson’s Let’s Pretend (2004), Ben Ohmart’s The Alan Reed Story (2010), and WYXIE Wonderland (2017).
 He also wrote two books for McFarland Publishing, a college/university press, and is presently a research consultant for two magazines and one publishing company.